Last revision: August 24, 2025 10:03:pm est

 The moment you return to the physical world, everything is different.

-You might vomit.
-The nausea hits like a wave, your body purging the toxicity of emotions you were never allowed to process.
+The nausea hits in waves, your body purging the toxicity of emotions you were never allowed to process.
 You might shake uncontrollably.
 You might sob without restraint, not for minutes, but for hours, maybe even days.

 Or, you might feel nothing at all.
 A deep, empty stillness.
 As if your emotions have been drained dry, leaving you staring at the ceiling, unable to move, unable to even think.

-Somewhere in the chaos, a deep rage may rise—rage at the people who hurt you, at the life that failed to protect you, at the years stolen by suffering.
+Somewhere in the chaos, a deep rage may rise, rage at the people who hurt you, at the life that failed to protect you, at the years stolen by suffering.
 A fire burns in your chest, demanding justice, demanding answers.
-You may want to scream, to break something, to set the whole world on fire just to make it understand what you’ve been through.
-But now you know better.
+You may want to scream, to break something, to set the whole world on fire just to make it understand what you've been through.
+But now you know the truth.

 This stage is brutal, but it is sacred.